labsyspharm/vae-paper/README.md

 ```

-Next, change directories into the top level directory of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code:
+Next, change directories into the top level directory of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code.
+If conda is not already installed, you can download it by following the instructions provided [here](https://docs.anaconda.com/miniconda/).

 ```bash
 cd <path/to/cloned/repo>